pedro-mendonca/Translation-Stats/readme.txt

 The translation stats are shown only for plugins that exist in [translate.wordpress.org](https://translate.wordpress.org/) and are [prepared for localization](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/).

-If a plugin doesn't have complete translation stats, you'll see a notice with one of the reasons bellow:
+If a plugin doesn't have complete translation stats, you'll see a notice with one of the reasons below:

 *   Plugin not found on WordPress.org
 *   Translation project not found on WordPress.org